-Staff notes that the Commission is not the only agency or entity with an interest in monitoring of 911/E911 service.
+We find that this Commission is not the only agency or entity with an interest in monitoring of 911/E911 service.
 Intrado Comm witness Melcher acknowledges that 911/E911 service impacts many entities, stating that "[p]ublic safety deserves state of the art solutions and they should be able to pick and choose providers that offer products and services that best fit the needs and the budgets of those public safety communications professionals."
-(TR 226) At the hearing in Docket No. 070699-TP, this witness stated that:
+At the hearing in Docket No. 070699-TP, this witness stated that:

 Public safety is the customer.
 It's the public safety leaders that should be involved in the decision-making process.
 And what is so sad to me is that as these kinds of hearings are going on around the country today, the person not sitting at the table that needs to be represented is the public safety leader.
 They have to be provided choices, they have to be given options that they've not been given in the past.
-(TR 218-219)